aroberge/ideas/README.md

 So, `my_program.py` , and any other module that could be loaded by it would recognize that `function` is a valid alternative to `lambda`.

 Many more examples can be found in the [documentation](https://aroberge.github.io/ideas/docs/html/).
+To actually find out how you can create your own custom import hooks, you also need to refer to the documentation.

 ## Tools